 Bristol’s Harbourside is home to the M Shed, Arnolfini, Brunel’s SS Great Britain, We the Curious, the Bristol Aquarium, and a heap of restaurants and bars.

-In the summer, the Harbourside comes to life with numerous events taking place in Millennium Square and the Lloyds Amphitheatre.
+In the summer, the Harbourside comes to life with many events taking place in Millennium Square and the Lloyds Amphitheatre.
 It’s one of the best areas in the city to join the locals for a pint as you wind down from a busy day of sightseeing.
-However, the later it gets in the evening some of the popular bars like V-Shed and Pitcher & Piano get very busy and turn into more of a drinks only atmosphere.
+However, the later it gets in the evening some of the popular bars like V-Shed and Pitcher & Piano get very busy and turn into more of a drinks-only atmosphere.

-Some good places to eat in the area:
+Some good places to eat in the area include:

 The Bristol Stable – If you are in the mood for pizza, this is your best bet.
 They often have good lunch specials and an assortment of ciders.

 Bristol has some of the best shopping areas in the southwest of England.
-From large shopping complexes to quaint streets lined with boutiques.
+From large malls to quaint streets lined with boutiques.